aceuganda/R_Bioconductor/R_intro/Exercises/README.md

 7. Change the column name 'Sex' to 'Gender' in `df2`.

 8. Combine dataframes `df2` and `df3` using different merge strategies (such as inner, outer, left, right).
 Confirm that the dimension of each of the joins is what would be expected.
+Hint: Consider the `merge` function.